3024.2 How to Use “Hold” Business Purposes in Expense Reports and Identify Reports on Hold via Reporting

 1. The standard set up for a new merchant account includes MasterCard, Visa, and Discover.
 Should the department decide to choose to accept American Express cards, an additional reconciliation and an additional connection is required.

-1. Cash Management will review the submitted Card Merchant ID Request Form and contact the Site Manager to facilitate setting up Merchant Connect.
+2. Cash Management will review the submitted Card Merchant ID Request Form and contact the Site Manager to facilitate setting up CASHNet and Merchant Connect.

-1. The PCI Site Manager must establish card handling procedures and a contingency plan for processing transactions should the primary system be unavailable.
-Once complete, these policies and procedures shall be submitted to Cash Management via e-mail (pci-help@bussvc.wisc.edu).
+3. The PCI Site Manager must establish card handling procedures and a contingency plan for processing transactions should the primary system be unavailable.
+Once complete, these policies and procedures shall be emailed to Cash Management (pci-help@bussvc.wisc.edu).

-1. Cash Management will schedule a PCI site visit with the Site Manager once a Merchant ID (MID) is assigned by Elavon.
+5. Cash Management will schedule a PCI site visit with the Site Manager once a MID is assigned by Elavon.
 During the PCI site visit, Cash Management will review the department business policies and procedures and assist with completing the Self-Assessment Questionnaire (SAQ).

 Merchant account fees